 “Grand Finale” by Paperless Post

 Hosting a great patriotic party comes with great responsibility—often too much for one person.
 Don’t be afraid to call on your friends for a little festivity assistance.
-After all, the 4th of July is a day for celebrating the community.
+After all, the 4th of July is a day for celebrating the community and togetherness.

 If you’re struggling to fill the caterer, decorator, or coordinator role, ask friends and guests to collaborate on one of these party areas:

-— Food – There’s nothing more American than a potluck.
-And if hosting more than ten people, you’re going to need some help on the kitchen floor.
+— Food – What’s more American than a potluck?
+If you’re hosting more than 10 people, you’re likely going to need a little help on the kitchen floor.
 Split the chef role by asking guests to bring their favorite dishes.
 For an organizational bonus, assign different dishes (appetizers, entrees, desserts) to different alphabetized groups.

-— Setup & breakdown – Taking your party to the park?
+— Setup and breakdown – Taking your party to the park?
 Add a setup “pregame” time to your invitations.
 Guests will have a blast creating the perfect ambiance together for their celebration.

-— Activities – It doesn’t matter if you’re a kid or adult—every 4th of July party should include a game or two.
-On your invitations, ask guests to RSVP with any activities they’d want to bring.
-Cornhole and legal fireworks are always welcome.
+— Activities – No matter if you’re a kid or adult, every4th of July party should include a game or two.
+On your invitations, ask guests to RSVP with any activities they’d want to bring and play.
+Cornhole, Kan Jam, and Bocce are always welcome.

-For a crowd-pleaser, keep things simple and fun with traditional BBQ and picnic items.
-Let’s break down the essentials of this classic menu, from burgers to berry cake.
+You don’t need to get super fancy on the 4th of July.
+Keep things simple and fun with traditional BBQ and picnic items—they’re crowd-pleasers for a reason.
+Let’s break down the essentials, from burgers to berry cake.

-— Other Entrees – If short on grillmasters, have no fear.
+— Other entrees – If you’re short on grillmasters, have no fear.
 Stick with prepared foods like sandwiches and pasta salads.
-We promise no guest will complain about a crisp BLT on a hot summer day.
+We promise no guests will complain about a crisp BLT on a hot summer day.

-— Snacks and Appetizers – Keep cooking and cleanup simple with finger-friendly appetizers.
+— Snacks and appetizers – Keep cooking and cleanup simple with finger-friendly appetizers.
 The less formal plating, the better.
-Chips are perfect if crunched for time (pun intended).
-Crudite platters with plenty of dips are also an excellent addition.
+Chips are perfect if you’re crunched for time (pun intended).
+Crudite platters with plenty of dips are also an excellent, healthful addition.

 The only thing worse than hungry guests?
 Thirsty ones.

-Start with plenty of water, ice, and plastic cups to keep your party hydrated.
+Start with plenty of water, ice, and plastic cups to keep those partygoers hydrated.
 For kids, grab a colorful cooler or inflatable pool to fill with sodas, lemonade, and root beer.
 For the adults, stick with freezable or portable alcoholic drinks, such as:

 – Hard seltzers